febeling/rb-libsvm/README.md

 Collective Intelligence,"](http://books.google.com/books?id=fEsZ3Ey-Hq4C) among others, for a usage example.

 Note: There exist two other Ruby bindings for LIBSVM.
-One is named "Ruby SVM," and is written by Rudi Cilibrasi.
-It is hard to find nowadays.
+One is named [Ruby SVM,][ruby-svm], written by Rudi Cilibrasi.
 The other, more actively developed one is [libsvm-ruby-swig][svmrubyswig] by Tom Zeng, which is built using SWIG.

+LIBSVM includes a number of command line tools for preprocessing training data and finding parameters.
+These tools are not included in this gem.
+You should install the original package if you need them.

+It is helpful to consult the Readme of the LIBSVM package for reference when configuring the training parameters.

+Currently this package includes libsvm version 3.13.

 ## Dependencies

 None.
 LIBSVM is bundled with the project.
 Just install and go!

-Currently this package includes libsvm version 3.13.

-LIBSVM includes a number of command line tools for preprocessing training data and finding parameters.
-These tools are not included in this gem.
-You should install the original package if you need these.
-It is also helpful to consult the Readme of the LIBSVM package for reference when configuring the training parameters.

 ## Installation

+For building this gem from source on OS X (which is the default packaing) you will need to have Xcode installed, and from within Xcode you need to install the command line tools.
+Those contain the compiler which is necessary for the native code, and similar tools.

+To install the gem run this command

     gem install rb-libsvm

 ## Usage

+This is a short example of how to use the gem.

 ```ruby
 require 'libsvm'